 (i) In 2013, the U.S. District Court for the Eastern District of New York issued a decision in Carver, et al. v.
 Nassau County Interim Finance Authority, et al. granting the plaintiffs' motion for summary judgment seeking to nullify NIFA's imposition of a wage freeze in 2011.
 Although the matter was brought by plaintiffs in federal court, the court resolved the motion on exclusively State law grounds, i.e., an interpretation of State Public Authorities Law Section 3669.
 In 2013, the U.S. Court of Appeals for the Second Circuit vacated the decision of the U.S. District Court and remanded the matter for further proceedings, directing the U.S. District Court to dismiss the State law claim and retain jurisdiction only over the federal constitutional claim.
 In 2013, plaintiffs filed a State court action regarding the authority of NIFA to impose the wage freeze under State law.
-At that time, the U.S. District Court stayed the federal action "pending completion of the state court proceedings."
+At that time, the U.S. District Court stayed the federal action "pending completion of the state court proceeding...without prejudice to re-opening, upon letter application, at the conclusion of the state court proceedings."
 In 2014, the State Supreme Court ruled in this and related lawsuits that NIFA "did not exceed its authority to impose wage freezes in 2011, 2012 and 2013."
 In 2014, the County and the unions respectively agreed (among other things) to settle in part this and certain related cases, and such unions respectively released the County and NIFA from liability for the parts of the lawsuits that were settled.
-In 2016, the Appellate Division upheld the Supreme Court's decision, and later in 2016, the State Court of Appeals denied the plaintiffs' motions seeking leave to appeal the Appellate Division decision.
+In 2016, the Appellate Division upheld the Supreme Court's decision, and later in 2016, the Court of Appeals denied the plaintiffs' motions seeking leave to appeal the Appellate Division decision.
 In 2018, the U.S. District Court denied plaintiffs' motions for summary judgment and granted the County and NIFA defendants' cross-motions for summary judgment on the federal questions raised by the plaintiffs.
 Later in 2018, the U.S. District Court denied the plaintiffs' motion for reconsideration and affirmed its dismissal of plaintiffs' claims.
-In May 2020, the Second Circuit affirmed the U.S. District Court's grant of summary judgment.
-In October 2020, the plaintiffs filed a petition for a writ of certiorari to the U.S. Supreme Court seeking review.
+In 2020, the Second Circuit affirmed the U.S. District Court's grant of summary judgment.
+In January 2021, the U.S. Supreme Court denied the plaintiffs' petition for a writ of certiorari with respect to the 2011 wage freeze.
 The County will continue to defend itself vigorously in these proceedings.
 It is not possible to predict the ultimate outcome of this and related cases or their ultimate impact on the County's financial condition; however, the County estimates that, in the event of a final adverse decision, the amount of its retroactive liability for this and related cases would be approximately \$101 million, including ancillary costs such as payroll taxes and pension contributions, among others.
 This amount is not included in the 2021-2024 Multi-Year Financial Plan.
-The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2019, as described earlier in this section.
+The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's governmentwide financial statement of net position as of December 31, 2019, as described earlier in this section.